PaymentFusion/paymentfusion.github.io/_posts/2020-11-03-PFTA—Telium_v1.80.0-v.1.81.0.md

 ---
 This release of Payment Fusion Terminal Application for Telium (PFTA—Telium) improves security and performance.
 #### Features
-* The terminal application now connects to a new polling endpoint the improves performance.
+* The terminal application now connects to a new polling endpoint, which improves performance.
 * Card-brand standards for CVM limits have been aligned across processors.
 * Authentication token expiry may now be adjusted by Payment Fusion.